yeahdongcn/UIColor-Hex-Swift/README.md

 github "yeahdongcn/UIColor-Hex-Swift" >= 3.0.2
 ```

-Then add the HexColor.framework to your frameworks.
+Then add the HexColor.framework to your frameworks list in the Xcode project.

 Then import it where you use it:
 ```swift